-The start of the financial year has been challenging for the Index Coop and the general DeFi and crypto ecosystems more broadly.
 The overall market has seen a general downtrend with $ETH (a good general market indicator) being down 29.2% over the 30 day period.
 This has had an impact on the streaming fees generated on our products across the board, and also our overall treasury balance.
 Given the negative price impact market conditions have had on our $INDEX governance token resulting in a reduction in our overall treasury holding.
 However, January saw the launch of Season 1 for the Index Coop, a refocus on our core objective and KPI’s as set out by the Index Council (our elected body of leaders) with the aim to grow the protocol and expand throughout the first 6 months of 2022.
 It has also seen the emergence of debt on our balance sheet, which is widely considered a cheaper alternative to equity, in this instance equity can be considered as the Index governance token.
 This will enable us to use our Index reserves as collateral whilst not distributing the supply to the open market allowing us to better manage our working capital along with partnering with pioneers in the space in providing DAO to DAO debt issuance.

 January revenue totaled $321k which in $ terms is a reduction of $272k or 45.7% from December.
 The reduction in streaming fees was expected given poor market conditions towards the end of December and throughout January.
 ETH2xFLI continues to be the product leader for the Index Coop and it should be noted that this has the largest streaming fee as well as a mint and redeem fee attached to the product, something not all our products have.
 ETH2x-FLI has generated to date 59.4% of total product revenue, which is impressive since it was released in March.
 We attribute the success of the ETH2x-FLI product to traders seeking leverage.
 However we have seen the N$F to this product slow down over the last two months, a direct result of bear market conditions, so in order to provide a product offering in both bear and bull market conditions, we are launching on 9th February an inverse FLI offering where you can inverse leverage trade ETH and MATIC.
 This will in effect provide stability to income streams irrespective of market movements.